Chorus/DynamicsDocs/docs/Overview/ViewsCharts.md

 After configuring filters and columns so the view suits your needs, you can export the view as a report:

-- Click 'Export to Excel' to download the report
+- Click 'Export to Excel' to download the report.

  <img src ="/img/f0436391-9a2e-470a-9ec9-9ee907062ba8_image.png " width="350" height="400"/>